hytangp/user_financials/README.md

 1. Getting Started
  - Composer install
+ - Copy .env.example for .env using
+  - cp .env.example .env
+  - change database creds as required.
+ - Generate key for the Laravel Application
+  - php artisan key:generate
  - run the migrations for default users and roles to create necessary table structures.
    - php artisan migrate
  - seeding the the default users and roles to get the things started.